Ceramic Dictionary

 es: ALAMBRE - Metálico

-Metal wire is a slender, long or circular that can be rigid or flexible and is manufactured in different diameters.
+Metal wire is slender, long or circular and can be rigid or flexible and is manufactured in different thicknesses.

 es: MADERA